telerik/teststudio-docs/docs/features/elements-explorer/elements-find-expression.md

 - XamlPath - Uses a XAML path expression like XamlPath=/radtabcontrol[automationid=Tabs]/grid[0]/raddockpanel[0]/layouttransformcontrol[name=HeaderDockedElement]

-> **Note:** When <a href="/features/elements-explorer/find-element#options-in-element-pane-with-active-recording-session" target="_blank">editing an element in active recording session</a>, all available element's properties will be listed and available for direct selection in the Find Expression.
+> **Note!** When <a href="/features/elements-explorer/find-element#options-in-element-pane-with-active-recording-session" target="_blank">editing an element in active recording session</a>, all available element's properties will be listed and available for direct selection in the Find Expression.

 ![Element's attributes][3]